How to Copy a Table in MySQL: Duplicate the Structure, Data, and Indexes Correctly

 SELECT

-Suppose, we want to create a new table film_copy which will consist of three columns: film_id, film_title, and film_description.
+Suppose, we want to create a new table called film_copy that consists of three columns: film_id, film_title, and film_description.

 CREATE TABLE copy_film